Policy

 Details

-- a new school funding model for students with disability, with 2 new funding allocations (Tier 2 school-level funding and Tier 3 student-level funding) to support inclusive practice in schools
+- a tiered funding model for students with disability, with 2 supplementary funding allocations (Tier 2 school-level funding and Tier 3 student-level funding) to support inclusive practice in schools

-- a new Disability Inclusion Profile process to help schools and families identify the strengths, needs and educational adjustments schools can make to assist students with disability – this process will inform Tier 3 student-level funding allocations
+- the Disability Inclusion Profile process to help schools and families detail the strengths, functional needs and educational adjustments schools are making for individual students with disability – this process will inform Tier 3 student-level funding allocations

-- new initiatives to strengthen skills and knowledge in inclusive education across the school system
+- initiatives to strengthen skills and knowledge in inclusive education across the school system

-- additional regional disability support roles and dedicated implementation teams.
+- regional disability support roles and dedicated implementation teams.

 Legal obligations